prometheus/node_exporter/.github/ISSUE_TEMPLATE.md

 <!--
 	Please note: GitHub issues should only be used for feature requests and bug reports.
-For general discussions, please refer to one of:
+For general usage/help/discussions, please refer to one of:

 	- #prometheus on freenode
 	- the Prometheus Users list: https://groups.google.com/forum/#!forum/prometheus-users